sourmash-bio/sourmash/paper.md

 # Statement of Need

-Large collections of genomes, transcriptomes, and raw sequencing data are readily available in biology, and we need lightweight computational methods for searching and summarizing both public and private collections. sourmash provides a flexible set of programmatic functionality for this purpose, together with a robust and well-tested command-line interface.
+Large collections of genomes, transcriptomes, and raw sequencing data sets are readily available in biology, and the field needs lightweight computational methods for searching and summarizing the content of both public and private collections. sourmash provides a flexible set of programmatic functionality for this purpose, together with a robust and well-tested command-line interface.
 It has been used in over 70 publications (based on citations of the [@Brown2016]) and it continues to expand in functionality.

 # Acknowledgements